-Hurricane Preparedness Week 2019: Get an Insurance Checkup
+Hurricane Preparedness Week 2020: Develop an Evacuation Plan

 The first thing you need to do is find out if you live in a storm surge hurricane evacuation zone or if you’re in a home that would be unsafe during a hurricane.